ddev/ddev/docs/content/users/extend/additional-services.md

 ## Additional services in ddev-contrib

-Commonly-used services will be migrated from the [ddev-contrib](https://github.com/ddev/ddev-contrib) repository to individual, tested, supported repositories, but the repository still has a wealth of additional examples and instructions:
+Commonly-used services are being migrated from the [ddev-contrib](https://github.com/ddev/ddev-contrib) repository to individual, tested, supported add-on repositories, but the repository still has a wealth of additional examples and instructions:

 * **Old PHP Versions to Run Old Sites**: See [Old PHP Versions](https://github.com/ddev/ddev-contrib/blob/master/docker-compose-services/old_php)
 * **RabbitMQ**: See [RabbitMQ](https://github.com/ddev/ddev-contrib/blob/master/docker-compose-services/rabbitmq)
 * **TYPO3 Solr Integration**: See [TYPO3 Solr](https://github.com/ddev/ddev-contrib/blob/master/docker-compose-services/typo3-solr)

-Your pull requests to integrate other services are welcome at [ddev-contrib](https://github.com/ddev/ddev-contrib).
+Your pull requests to integrate other services are welcome at [ddev-contrib](https://github.com/ddev/ddev-contrib), but creating a supported add-on is preferred.